-We followed her out of the entrance where there was two steps down separating a large room with a polished wooden table, a fire and signs of industry.
-On one side of the fire was a selection of stained pots and freshly died wool drying on a rack.
+We followed her out of the entrance where there were two steps down separating a large room with a polished wooden table, a fire and signs of industry.
+On one side of the fire was a selection of stained pots and freshly dyed wool drying on a rack.
 On the other side I could see a partially packed smoker and beside that a stone topped workbench with what appeared to be goat remains.
 It must have cost them a small fortune for the stone, unless it was quarried here on the farm somewhere… the cave perhaps.
 On the wall opposite the fire was a rack of drying herbs, in the corner was some wickerwork.
-It was indeed messy but it was the comforting sort that a house aquires when it’s lived in, that make it a home.
+It was indeed messy but it was the comforting sort that a house aquires when it’s lived in, that makes it a home.

 We sat at the end furthest from the fire where it was more comfortable and introduced ourselves properly.
 She introduced herself, ‘I’m Peta.
 My husband is Juke and my grandmother is Serah.’